apmechev/GRID_LRT/README.md

----
-author:
-- 'Alexandar P. Mechev, Raymond Oonk'
-title: |
-    GRID\_LRT: LOFAR Reduction Tools for The Dutch Grid\

-    A set of tools to reduce LOFAR Data: infrastructue and usage ...

 Due to the large computational requirements for LOFAR datasets, processing bulk data on the grid is required.
 This manual will detail the Dutch grid infrastructure, the submission process and the types of